psas/avionics-cad/av3/rocketnet-hub/documentation/component_selection.md

 ## Power MOSFETs (Q2, Q3, Q5)

 Power MOSFETs Selection (Q2, Q3 and Q5) detailed calculations on page 28 of datasheet.

+## ACDET divider (R137, R138)

+`V_in`(shore power_ is considered on when `ACDET` pin is between 2.4V to 3.15V.
+R137/R138 form a 0.134 voltage divider from `V_in`, so a valid shore power ranges from 17.91 to 23.5 V.

+FUTURE FIX: The low end here is unecessarily high; anything &gt; 16.8V is OK.
+With some headroom and the maximum 2.424 V cutoff, that is 2.42 / 17 = 0.142.
+Just changing R137, that should be 71.37 K ~ 71.5K

+ VACDET is above 0.6V;
+The
+adapter detect threshold should typically be programmed to a value greater than the maximum battery voltage, but lower than the maximum allowed adapter voltage.

+UVLO occurs when `V_vcc` is below  (3.5,3.75,4)V.